banner2010

 Viola M. Marshall Audience Choice Awards

-Note that only official entrants to the Festival are eligble for juried awards.
-All films, however, are eligible for Audience Choice Award
+Note that only official entrants to the Festivals are eligble for juried awards.
+All official entrant films are also eligible for Audience Choice Awards.

 2009 Films Screenplay Horror Roving Eye